-- A. Do not apply mulch on Tribal lands. - B. Apply mulch on BLM lands only to the extend extent allowed by BLM and recommended in the Storm Water Pollution Prevention Plan (SWPPP) provided by the Contractor. - C. Any mulching shall be anchored in place by crimping or other method approved by Engineer.
+- A. Do not apply mulch on Tribal lands. - B. Any mulching shall be anchored in place by crimping or other method approved by Engineer.

 3.9 MAINTENANCE

 - A. Immediately reseed areas showing bare spots. - B. Repair washouts or gullies. - C. Protect seeded areas with warning signs during maintenance period.